CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 * target attribute names do not contain invalid characters (e.g. spaces or accents),
 * target attribute types are valid PostgreSQL types (integer, text, boolean, etc...)
 * validation and translation rules helper functions exist and have the propre number of parameter and types,
-* the flag indicating if the description is in synch with the validation/translation rules is set to true.
+* the flag indicating if the description is in synch with the validation/translation rules is set to TRUE.

 **Example translation table**